Bhubesi Pride Foundation is a UK registered charity, number 1153069.

 Tom read law at Nottingham University and, after a few years in journalism and education, now works as an air traffic controller at Farnborough Airport.
 He’s a former rugby union and sevens player at schoolboy and university and has extensive experience of southern Africa.
 Tom assists the charity with all legal matters.

 Oliver spent seven years at Dulwich College, before attending Cambridge University to read economics.
 He volunteered for five months on Rugby in Africa 2014.
-Oliver subsequently joined the organisation as Operations Director and was influential in developing the charity throughout 2015, working in strategic planning and stakeholder management capacities.
-He led the charity’s 2015 expedition.
+Oliver then joined BPF to lead the charity’s 2015 expedition and was influential in developing the organisation’s operations and structure throughout 2015, working in strategic planning and stakeholder management capacities.

 Grant was born and raised in South Africa.
 Following years in corporate web and graphic design, he started Rugbydump.com in 2006 and quickly built it to be one of the most visited rugby websites on the planet.
 He has worked with Bhubesi Pride Foundation since 2011 and continues to help with awareness, while consulting on website and social media strategy.
 Grant now lives in Europe, while spending time in Africa at least once a year.